garthmortensen/timeseries-api/README.md

 - GitHub Actions CI/CD pipeline
 - Comprehensive test suite

-TODO: write to mounted postgres db container
+TODO: improve database

+TODO: figure out how to handle plotly

 TODO: i have endpoints for a pipeline, which is probably passing dfs, and modular endpoints, which might best return dictionaries. think about what each endpoint should return.